Remzi1993/jquery-manager/readme.txt

 == Installation ==
 Installation via WordPress admin
 1. Navigate to > `Plugins` > `Add New`
-2. On your top left > click on `Upload Plugin` and select your .zip file you downloaded from [Github releases](https://github.com/Remzi1993/wp-jquery-manager/releases) and click `Install Now`
+2. On your top left > click on `Upload Plugin` and select your .zip file you downloaded from [GitHub releases](https://github.com/Remzi1993/wp-jquery-manager/releases) and click `Install Now`
 3. By activating the plugin, jQuery and jQuery Migrate are updated to the latest stable version.

 Installation via FTP, SFTP or SSH
-1. Unzip (unpack/uncompress) the .zip file you downloaded from [Github releases](https://github.com/Remzi1993/wp-jquery-manager/releases)
+1. Unzip (unpack/uncompress) the .zip file you downloaded from [GitHub releases](https://github.com/Remzi1993/wp-jquery-manager/releases)
-2. Upload the folder `wp-jquery-updater` to the `/wp-content/plugins/` directory on your server
+2. Upload the folder `wp-jquery-manager` to the `/wp-content/plugins/` directory on your server
 3. By activating the plugin, jQuery and jQuery Migrate are updated to the latest stable version.

 == Frequently Asked Questions ==